GDQuest/blender-power-sequencer/README.md

 #### Auto render ####

-If checked (it's the default setting), the `PS.Render video for the web` operator will automatically start the rendering.
+If checked (it's the default setting), the `Render video for the web` operator will automatically start the rendering.

 If unchecked, it will only update rendering settings, but it will not start rendering: to start the render, you will need to click on the *Animation* button in the *Properties Editor*.